tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 "It's when something's bloodless," Leo had answered, chucking a huge stone into the water.
 It sank instantly, barely leaving a splash in its wake.
 "Like a war with no bloodshed."

 Gare had laughed at this.
 "Sounds like every day to me," he'd said.
 I've always wondered what he meant by that.

+\_\_

+An update: I woke up this morning, reached for my alarm, and felt that something had been lost.
+There is no trace of damage at all, just a clean, smoothed over absence beginning at my wrist.

+My left hand is gone.

+It seems that when I touched the water all those years ago, it took a part of me with it.
+Why now, after all this time?